regibus361/OpenRoSig/README.md

 -- Quick Start --

 Everything you should need to change is in the Config and SignalData modules.
+Both of these should be parented to the main script, which in turn should be parented to ServerScriptService.
 Going through Config, you will need to set the values accordingly:

 Set Organisation.Folders.Signals to one parent folder all signals are kept inside.